 What to Look for in a Cherry Pitter

 Hopper-style pitters will have you place piles of cherries in the hopper.
-Once you’re ready, the cherries funnel down a slanted tunnel.
-You push down on the level and it punches out the pit, and the cherry falls down into a bowl.
+The cherries are funneled into a tunnel, you push down on the level and it punches out the pits of the cherry.
+Then the cherry falls down into a bowl.
 Repeat pushing the level and you’re processing cherries back-to-back fast.
-This is great for large batches of cherries, but the downside is hopper-style pitters are larger, taking up more storage space, and do cost more.
+This is great for large batches of cherries, but the downside is that hopper-style pitters are larger, taking up more storage space, cost more, and have more components to clean.

-Finally, tabletop style pitters have you placing the cherry in the machine and pressing down on the top of the unit, punching down on the cherry to pit it.
+Tabletop style multiple cherry pitters have you placing the cherry in the machine and pressing down on the top of the unit, punching down on the cherry to pit it.
 They are more ergonomic and don’t fatigue your hand as much as the handheld kind.
 And they often will pit more than one cherry at a time.
-But they take up more storage space, require some extra counter space to use, and are slightly more expensive than handheld pitters, though less than a hopper-style pitter.
+But they take up more storage space, require some extra counter space to use, and are slightly more expensive than handheld squeezing pitters, though they cost less than a hopper-style pitter.

 The capacity of the pitter you want will depend on how often and how many cherries you pit in a season.
 If you only pit enough cherries for a pie or cobbler once or twice a season, an individual single pitter will most likely be fine for you.
 It pits cherries slower, but it also takes up way less storage space.
-But if you own a cherry tree, or you make cherry preserves or just love cherries a lot and know you’ll be pitting large batches of cherries every season, a multi-pitter might make more sense and will be worth the investment in money and kitchen storage space.
+But if you own a cherry tree, you regularly make cherry preserves or chutney, or just love cherries a lot and know you’ll be pitting large batches of cherries every season, a multi-pitter will be worth the investment in money and kitchen storage space.

 Are cherry pits toxic to humans?

-Of course, cherry pits can cause a choking hazard and so avoiding swallowing them is probably a good idea.
-And small children have smaller bodies, so they are more susceptible to cyanide poisoning.
+Of course, cherry pits can pose a choking hazard, so avoiding swallowing them is probably a good idea.
+Young children have smaller bodies, so they are more susceptible to cyanide poisoning.
 So definitely teach your kids to spit out the cherry pits as well as other stone fruit seeds.
 Or just use a cherry pitter to serve them pit-free cherries.